alphagov/govuk_migration_plan_public/README.md

 ## Introduction

 This is the plan for migrating the GOV.UK web stack from the Skyscape **Interim Platform** to Skyscape's new **Platform 1**.
-The original plan is still held on our internal github repo, however this version (with sanitised IPs, Domains and Girhub Repos) has been released publicly after the fact.
+The original plan is still held on our internal github repo, however this version (with sanitised IPs, Domains and Github Repos) has been released publicly after the fact.

 ## Migration Plan